Syfaro/python-chat-archive/README.rst

 .. [[[end]]]

 The special configuration file section ``chat-archive`` defines general options.
-Right now only the ``operator-name`` option is supported here.
 All other sections are specific to a chat account and encode the name of the backend and the name of the account in the name of the section by delimiting the two values with a colon.
 Here's an example based on my configuration, that shows the supported options:

 .. code-block:: ini

    [chat-archive]
    operator-name = ...
+   database-url = ...

    [hangouts:work]
    email-address = ...